airbytehq/airbyte/README.md

 - [Docs](https://docs.airbyte.com/) for Airbyte features

 ## Reporting vulnerabilities
-[TODO: ask security team to clarify what is the user and dev lists? and simplify this copy]

 ⚠️ Please do not file GitHub issues or post on our public forum for security vulnerabilities as they are public! ⚠️